ChiChou/vscode-frida/README.md

 If you are on Windows, you need to keep iTunes open in order to interact with iOS devices.

-FoulDecrypt relies on SSH.
-You need to generate a public key before using it.

 ## Features

 ![demo](resources/doc/demo.gif)